Large scale absolute extensors: Dualizing small scale dimensions

 To compare A) to Gromov's original definition of asymptotic dimension, let us recall one of the many equivalent definitions of asymptotic dimension of a metric space:

-\begin{Definition}\cite{BD1} A metric space $X$ is of \textbf{asymptotic dimension} at most $n$ if and only if for every $\lambda >0$ there exists a uniformly bounded cover of $X$ with Lebesgue number at least $\lambda$ and multiplicity at most $n+1$. \end{Definition}
+\begin{Definition}\cite{BD1} A metric space $X$ is of \textbf{asymptotic dimension} at most $n$ if and only if for every $\lambda >0$ there exists a uniformly bounded cover of $X$ with Lebesgue number at least $\lambda$ and dimension at most $n$.